tylergaw/tylergaw.com/src/blog/colormix-refresh.md

 The most important addition is to allow for all color spaces in color inputs.
 Right now I only have rgb via hex.
 This drastically reduces the functionality and kills the future-looking nature of the tool.
 The introduction of new color spaces in CSS is huge and exciting.
 So, this tool will provide a way to work with them.

 You can follow the full list of what I'm up to on [Github issues](https://github.com/tylergaw/colormix.site/issues).
-If you see something broken or have an idea, feel free to add an issue there to discuss.
+If you see something broken or have an idea, feel free to add an issue there.

+## Credits

+I've been taking heavy UI and functionality inspiration from Adam Argyle’s [gradient.style](https://gradient.style) and learning a ton about new CSS color capabilities from his article ["High Definition CSS Color Guide"](https://developer.chrome.com/articles/high-definition-css-color-guide/).